tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 **Rationale:**
 > Only (currently) used in the STL for container classes.
 >
-> There's no reason that scoped allocator types couldn't be used in the LiveCode
+> There's no reason that scoped allocator types couldn't be used in the
 > engine except that they use the allocator-as-a-type model, which does not
-> match the memory allocation patterns used within the LiveCode engine.
+> match the memory allocation patterns used within the engine.

 #### Type indexes (`<typeindex>`): PROHIBITED